donutellah/donutellah/README.md

 ## About Me

 I am a BS Mathematics major in Computer Science student.
-I like reading books that spark curiosity and new ways of thinking.
+I like reading books that spark new ways of thinking.
 I’m also interested in exploring emerging technologies and understanding how they can be applied to solve real-world problems in meaningful ways.
 Occasionally, I join hackathons to challenge myself and turn ideas into working prototypes under time constraints.

 ## Tech Stack
 <p align="left">